-Maternal perceptions of toddler body size often wrongMay 7th, 2012 in Health /
+Maternal perceptions of toddler body size often wrongMay 7, 2012 in Medicine & Health / Health

 A study of mothers and their toddlers suggests that mothers of overweight toddlers often had inaccurate perceptions of their child's body size, according to a report published in the May issue of Archives of Pediatrics & Adolescent Medicine.
 The study is part of the Nutrition and the Health of Children and Adolescents theme issue.